Where Does Meth Come From? How Is It Made?

 Substance use disorder is an illness that typically continues to worsen without professional intervention.
 Taking methamphetamine regularly can be extremely dangerous, so it’s essential to access the help needed to recover as soon as possible.
 If you have concerns for a loved one, encouraging them in a supportive manner to seek help is recommended.

 We can help you recover from meth addiction.
 Regardless of the severity, it’s never too late to enter rehab.
 We take a thorough approach to drug addiction rehabilitation and focus on all areas of addiction.
-At Zinnia Healing, we believe tackling both physical and behavioral issues is key to successful recovery.
+At Zinnia Health, we believe tackling both physical and behavioral issues is key to successful recovery.

 Our inpatient meth rehab, detox programs, and outpatient support have helped people like you live a life free of addiction.
 You’ll have access to a support network of professionals throughout your recovery journey, providing guidance at every step of the way.
 Addiction consumes your life, but accessing treatment is the first step to changing this.